 Tangled hair is a pain, literally.
 Knots are difficult to comb out and they can cause your hair to break.
-While longer hair and curly hair are more prone to matting, everyone should follow these tips to help prevent snarls.
+If you’re looking for ideas and tips to prevent tangled hair, you’re in luck.
+While longer hair and curly hair are prone to more tangles and matting, everyone has dealt with unruly hair at some point.

 1. Brush before you wash.